eastgenomics/Genetics_Ark/readme.md

 ## Setup and Running

 Genetics Ark requires 2 local files containing environment variables:
 - A small `.env` file, kept in the same directory as your docker-compose.yml file.
 This only contains paths to mounted volumes, plus the path to the main config.txt file, given by GA_CONFIG_PATH.
 By adjusting this, the user can change their main config path for the docker-compose.yml without having to edit the docker-compose.yml directly.
 See the example.env.
 - A 'config.txt' file, which contains the majority of the environment variables.
 See example.config.txt for annotations.

+In addition, you'll need to check that nginx/nginx.conf displays the correct ports for Genetics Ark.
+In the upstream ga{} section, ensure the port matches the one for genetics-ark-web.

 ### docker-compose